Palaeontological Museum, Munich

 How long should I spend visiting?

-A visit typically lasts between two to three hours, depending on your level of interest in the exhibits.
+A visit typically takes around two to three hours, depending on your interest in the exhibits.

 Is photography allowed?